FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 # How to define actions

 Actions allow to define executable workflows in NOMAD.
-They are highly versatile and can run either at global level, i.e. interacting with the whole data volume, or upload level, i.e. interacting with data in a single upload.
+They provide an alternative to entry normalize methods and are well-suited for setting up long-running workflows, like running training and inferring ML models, or workflows that need to be triggered at regular time intervals.
 Dedicated workers can be configured to manage workflows, allowing targeted allocation of resources like GPUs for specific tasks.

 This documentation shows you how to write a plugin entry point for an action.
 You should read the [introduction to plugins](./plugins.md)